 Life is great and I thank God daily for all of the blessings He has bestowed upon us.
 We are very devoted to our church and our faith.
 Jerry and I are Catholic although I was raised protestant.
 My brother is a minister and he and his wife were missionaries in Europe for quite a number of years.
 We are very close.
 My sister and her husband are Catholic also and work in another local parish as music directors.
 Our faith is very important to all of us!
 My husband's family is also very close to us - in fact my 2 best friends in the world are two of my sisters in law - how lucky is that!
 One of them is a practicing Catholic and the other is a practicing Protestant.

 The third oldest is from Korea and mentally challenged.
 She lives with another handicapped woman and loves to make cards!
-She is 34 years old but only about 5 mentally.
+She is 37 years old but only about 5 mentally.
 She is a joy!
-I ask for prayers for her because she has been without a job for over a year now - the economy has hurt her terribly!
+She works at a local grocery store and is always happy and smiling.

 The 5th is not married but he does have a wonderful son who has a wonderful mother.
 We see them several times a year and keep in touch through e-mail, cards and pictures.